WeirdoAndObserver/the-puddle-theory/README.md

 -----

-### Chapter Three — Hole (Owned Emotion)
+### Chapter Three — Hollow (Owned Emotion)

-When a droplet is taken in as “mine,” it becomes a hole.
+When a droplet is taken in as “mine,” it becomes a hollow.

 **Conditions for crystallization**

-Not all droplets become holes.
+Not all droplets become hollows.
 Many droplets flow and disappear.

-A droplet becomes a hole when it is taken into the subject — when it goes through the process of being owned as “this is my emotion.”
+A droplet becomes a hollow when it is taken into the subject — when it goes through the process of being owned as “this is my emotion.”

 Droplets tend to be taken into the subject when —

 One: intensity is high (emotions like hail).
-Hail, without passing through a liquid stage, creates a hole directly.
+Hail, without passing through a liquid stage, creates a hollow directly.

 Two: repetition occurs.
-Even weak droplets like rain, if they fall repeatedly in the same place, will dig a hole over time.
+Even weak droplets like rain, if they fall repeatedly in the same place, will dig a hollow over time.

-Three: resonance with an existing hole occurs.
-Droplets that are affine with an existing hole are taken in in a form that deepens that hole.
+Three: resonance with an existing hollow occurs.
+Droplets that are affine with an existing hollow are taken in in a form that deepens that hollow.
 (Resonance is discussed in detail in Chapter Nine of Part Three.
-Here the word is used to mean: when a new droplet has the same frequency as an existing hole, it is more easily taken into that hole.)
+Here the word is used to mean: when a new droplet has the same frequency as an existing hollow, it is more easily taken into that hollow.)

-**The hole exists only in “I”**
+**The hollow exists only in “I”**

-The hole is the structure of owned emotion.
+The hollow is the structure of owned emotion.
 It exists persistently as “mine.”

 “I am a lonely person.”
 “I have love in me.”
-“I carry anger.” — These emotional structures are all holes.
+“I carry anger.” — These emotional structures are all hollows.
 The binding with the subject is complete.
 The boundaries are clear.

-Holes can be remembered.
-It is because holes exist that we can access past emotions.
-Holes have become part of what “I” am.
+Hollows can be remembered.
+It is because hollows exist that we can access past emotions.
+Hollows have become part of what “I” am.

-**Between holes there is no “wall”**
+**Between hollows there is no “wall”**

-Multiple holes exist, divided from each other by “walls” — this is not an accurate picture.
+Multiple hollows exist, divided from each other by “walls” — this is not an accurate picture.

 However, it is necessary here to distinguish between experience and structure.
 As experience, emotions are felt as separate.
 “Sadness” and “joy” feel subjectively as if they are in different places.
 That is true.
 However, as structure —

-What lies between holes is sumi that has not yet been dug.
+What lies between hollows is sumi that has not yet been dug.

-One continuous sumi (the material of the substrate) is dug in some places to become holes, and remains as is in other places.
-Holes and holes are not disconnected separate units but different hollows within the same sumi.
+One continuous sumi (the material of the substrate) is dug in some places to become hollows, and remains as is in other places.
+Hollows and hollows are not disconnected separate units but different indentations within the same sumi.

-The phenomenon of “walls collapsing and holes connecting” is understood as a phenomenon in which, as holes deepen and widen, the sumi between them thins, and at some point they break through.
-It is not that independent walls collapse — the sumi is continuously worn away, and at a certain threshold the holes connect.
+The phenomenon of “walls collapsing and hollows connecting” is understood as a phenomenon in which, as hollows deepen and widen, the sumi between them thins, and at some point they break through.
+It is not that independent walls collapse — the sumi is continuously worn away, and at a certain threshold the hollows connect.

 This changes the view of the unit of emotion.
-Calling them separately “the hole of sadness” and “the hole of joy” is a convenient distinction; in reality, there are only hollows of various depths and shapes within one sumi.
+Calling them separately “the hollow of sadness” and “the hollow of joy” is a convenient distinction; in reality, there are only indentations of various depths and shapes within one sumi.
 This is why, when one emotion deepens, it affects another.
 They are connected from the start.

-**The experiential difference between droplet and hole**
+**The experiential difference between droplet and hollow**

 Once a droplet has flowed away, it does not return.
 The raw emotion of that moment, even if we can remember it, cannot be reproduced.

-Holes persist.
+Hollows persist.
 Because they remain as “mine,” we can remember.
 We can access past emotions.

 This difference is fundamental to how emotion is lived.
 The vividness of a droplet is once-only — to try to grasp it is to lose it.
-The certainty of a hole persists — but it is the structure of the past.
+The certainty of a hollow persists — but it is the structure of the past.
 To live in “now” is the question of how the two relate.

 -----

 ### Chapter Four — Puddle (The Present Tense of the Mind)

-A hole exists, a droplet falls, and a puddle forms.
+A hollow exists, a droplet falls, and a puddle forms.

-The puddle is the state in which a hole is filled with droplets and is functioning.
-A state in which structure (hole, static) and raw emotion (droplet, fluid) are meeting.
+The puddle is the state in which a hollow is filled with droplets and is functioning.
+A state in which structure (hollow, static) and raw emotion (droplet, fluid) are meeting.

 The puddle is the present tense of the mind.

 **“Now, I am feeling” — the phase of the puddle**

 The droplet is only “now.”
-The hole is only “I.” The puddle is the state in which “now” and “I” arise simultaneously.
+The hollow is only “I.” The puddle is the state in which “now” and “I” arise simultaneously.

 “I am, now, feeling” — this sense of reality is the puddle.
-The holes accumulated from the past, and the droplets falling in this moment, functioning together as one puddle.
+The hollows accumulated from the past, and the droplets falling in this moment, functioning together as one puddle.

 This corresponds most directly to what phenomenology calls “experience before the subject.”
 The definition of the droplet as raw experience before the subject arises resonates with phenomenological description.
 However, this is a suggestion of possibility, not a claim of identity.

-**When a new droplet falls into a hole — four cases**
+**When a new droplet falls into a hollow — four cases**

 The puddle constantly changes as new droplets fall.
 At least four cases can be considered.

 *Case One* — a droplet of the same color.
-The water in the puddle increases, the hole deepens.
+The water in the puddle increases, the hollow deepens.
 Strengthening of the same emotion.
-If a new droplet of joy falls into a hole of joy, joy deepens.
+If a new droplet of joy falls into a hollow of joy, joy deepens.

 *Case Two* — a droplet of a different color.
 The waters mingle; without completely replacing the original, a new unique puddle is born.
-A droplet of joy falls into a hole of sadness, and healing is born.
-A droplet of understanding falls into a hole of anger, and forgiveness is born.
+A droplet of joy falls into a hollow of sadness, and healing is born.
+A droplet of understanding falls into a hollow of anger, and forgiveness is born.

 *Case Three* — a strong droplet like hail.
 The very shape of the puddle may change.
 If a strong hailstone of betrayal falls into a puddle of affection that has long been stable, the water quality of the puddle changes and the shape warps.
-In the worst case, the sumi between holes breaks through and connects to an adjacent hole.
+In the worst case, the sumi between hollows breaks through and connects to an adjacent hollow.

-*Case Four* — a droplet falls into a hole near empty.
-A new droplet falls into a long-unaccessed hole (in a near-empty state), and the puddle rises again.
-When we hear music that evokes childhood memories and forgotten emotions revive — this is the phenomenon of a droplet falling into an empty hole and the puddle being resurrected.
+*Case Four* — a droplet falls into a hollow near empty.
+A new droplet falls into a long-unaccessed hollow (in a near-empty state), and the puddle rises again.
+When we hear music that evokes childhood memories and forgotten emotions revive — this is the phenomenon of a droplet falling into an empty hollow and the puddle being resurrected.

 **The state of a puddle “being there” and “not being there”**

 The state of a puddle rising — “I am, now, feeling.”
 There is a sense of being alive.
 The mind is moving.

-The state of a puddle not rising — holes (the structure of past emotions) exist, but there is no feeling now.
+The state of a puddle not rising — hollows (the structure of past emotions) exist, but there is no feeling now.
 “Paralysis,” “the bottom of depression,” “no sense of being alive” — these states can be described as the state in which new droplets do not fall, or fall but do not function as a puddle.

 The moment a puddle revives through some trigger — hearing a piece of music, being treated kindly by someone, looking up at the sky — at that moment one feels “my heart moved.”
 This is the moment when the puddle rose.

 **Multiple puddles and “the mind”**

-Within one person, there are many holes and many puddles.
+Within one person, there are many hollows and many puddles.

 Multiple “now, I am feeling” arise simultaneously to create the present of one person’s mind.
 “I am lonely, yet there is a little hope here.”
 “I am anxious, yet I also trust.” — These are states in which multiple puddles are rising simultaneously.